Shohrux707/portfolio/README.md

 I did an independent research on the rationality of AI investment.
 - 📄 [Read the paper](research/Research_paper_Shoxrux_Shodiyev.pdf)

-### Statistics-generator
-As part of an internship at Between, I build a statistics-generator.
-Between is a ugc-marketing company.
-When the influencers upload the videos, after a couple of days, they send us screenshot containing the stats of the video (views, likes, comments, sends, and reposts).
-Before I build this tool, the employees needed to calculate those stats, place the screenshot into a canvas and make pdf from it.
-But I made that does all of that automatically.
-The employees simlpy needed to upload the screenshots, and my tool would calculate the stats.
-Then, they would just click 'generate pdf' and the pdf would be generated.
-This tool was so good that they want to integrate it into Between app.

-- Unfortunately, due to a confidentiality agreement, I can't share the source of the code.
+### Statistics Generator (Internal Tool)
+Built an automation tool during my internship at Between (a UGC-marketing company) that generates performance reports from influencer video screenshots.
+Previously, employees manually calculated stats (views, likes, comments, shares, reposts) and built PDFs by hand — my tool automated the entire
+pipeline: upload screenshots → auto-extract stats → generate PDF report.
+- 🎯 Impact: Tool was well-received enough that the company is integrating it directly into the Between app
+- 🛠️ Tech: HTML, CSS, JavaScript, OCR, jsPDF
+- 🔒 Source code is confidential per internship NDA